Banned Movies In India | By Censor, Political and Religious Parties

 2007Aaja NachleThe movie was banned because the lyrics of the title song was allegedly humiliating the Dalits.

-2008Jodhaa AkbarThe film was banned after protests from the Rajput community over Jodha Bai’s depiction as Akbar’s wife.
-The film was not released in Rajasthan after theatre owners received letters written in blood from Karni Sena.
+2008Jodhaa AkbarProtests from the Rajput community over the portrayal of Jodha Bai as Akbar’s wife led to the film’s ban.
+In Rajasthan, the film was not released after theatre owners received letters written in blood from Karni Sena.

 2013Papilio BuddhaInitially banned due to its criticism of Mahatma Gandhi.